dogabayraktar/SickAirbnbPricesAcrossNetherlands/README.md

 # A study on how the second lockdown in the Netherlands affected the AirBnb market in Amsterdam

-Research question:To what extent is the effect of the second lockdown in the districts of Amsterdam on Airbnb prices?
+Research question: To what extent does the second lockdown in the Netherlands impacts the price per night of the Air bnb accommodations in Amsterdam, and to what extent does the location of the accommodation influence this effect?

 ## Motivation

-At the end of 2019, the first infection of the corona virus was detected in China and ever since the virus has gripped almost all countries in the world [Chen et al., 2020](https://www.frontiersin.org/articles/10.3389/fcell.2020.00476/full).The Netherlands has also been affected by the corona virus and did take various measures to limit the spread of the corona virus.
+At the end of 2019, the first infection of COVID19 was detected in China, ever since, the virus has gripped almost all countries in the world [Chen et al., 2020](https://www.frontiersin.org/articles/10.3389/fcell.2020.00476/full).The Netherlands has also been affected by COVID19 and the government has quickly taken measures to contain the damage and limit the spread of the virus.
 In December 2020, the Netherlands entered the second lockdown, which ended around May 2021.
 During this lockdown, the Netherlands had to deal with far-reaching measures.
 Some examples of these gripping measures were:

 * Keep 1.5 meters distance from people who are not part of your household;
 * All non- essential visiting locations were closed;
-* Only use public transport if necessary.
+* Only use public transport if necessary;
+* For a limited period there was a curfew.

 The above examples are just a few measures that were applied during the second lockdown and it is almost inconceivable that these measures have not had an impact on the AirBnb market.
 Therefore, this study will pay attention to one of concequence of this second lockdown on the Airbnb market in Amsterdam, namely price of the Airbnb accomondations.